weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 That's your entry point.
 From then on you can do anything you like, including loading other code.

-DLLs are loaded *when the main app initialises*.
+DLLs are loaded *when the main app initialises* - before JSON content is loaded.
 If you disable or enable one, you'll need to restart the CS app to see the effect.

 [Acknowledgements: the modding framework is based on Lyrositor's original fan-contributed modding framework.
 The DLL loading functionality follows Chelnoque's suggested approach and sample code.]

 ---------------

-- AK 23/10/2020
+- AK 15/10/2021